-I was addicted to drugs, alcohol, cigarettes & work—not anymore.
+I’m a Christian and I was once addicted to drugs, alcohol, cigarettes & work.

 In the past, whenever I told my story, I mentioned my drug overdoses, crimes, and some of the terrible things I did to myself and to others.
 Today, I want to focus on something different.

 While my addictions were a serious problem, they weren’t the main issue.
 My addictions were a symptom of a deeper problem.

 I’m over 60 years old now and I haven’t been an addict for decades.
 But, it wasn’t until my late 40’s that I fixed my deeper problem.

 It would be easy to say that the reason I became an addict was that alcoholism ran in my family.
 There’s no doubt that my family history influenced me toward addictions.
 But I want to tell you about why I HID in my addictions.
 I want to tell you about my deeper problem.

 I’m not talking about the fear of death.
 I’m not talking about the fear of pain.
 I’m not talking about the fear of evil.
 I’m talking about a much more sinister fear.

 I’ll tell you in detail about that fear, but first, listen to what fear caused me to do.

 When I was little I wanted to join Cub Scouts, but at the last minute, I backed out.
 I remember being afraid to join, but I didn’t know what I was afraid of.
 I was too young to understand it then.